MayzaMendesRodrigues/web_project_around/README.md

 ## Key Features

+- **Reusable Templates and Safer Rendering**
+  Uses reusable HTML and JavaScript templates to safely add new elements to the page, avoiding the use of `innerHTML` and reducing the risk of XSS attacks.

+- **Photo Gallery Enhancements**
+  - **Add New Photos**: Users can add new images to the gallery through a form.
+  - **Like System**: It's now possible to like individual photos with real-time visual feedback.
+  - **Delete Posts**: Each added image can be removed by the user.
+  - **Expand Image**: Clicking on a photo displays it in an enlarged popup for better viewing.

 - **Responsive Layout**
   Developed based on Figma prototypes, using media queries to ensure adaptability across devices of different sizes.